 In German, the Gestade is the shore of a river or sea.
 So the Maria am Gestade translates to something like Maria by the Shore.
 Which comes as a surprise when you stand next to the church, as there’s no shore (or water) anywhere in sight.

-Today, the Redemptorist catholic order runs the church, which serves Austrian, French and Czech congregations.
+Today, the Redemptorist catholic order runs the church, which has Austrian, French, and Czech congregations.

 Church as film star?